Survey of Deep Learning and Physics-Based Approaches in Computational Wave Imaging: Deep Learning for Computational Wave Imaging Problems

 PPP is rooted in proximal optimization techniques~\cite{parikh2014proximal}, particularly the Alternating Direction Method of Multipliers~(ADMM)~\cite{glowinski1975approximation, gabay1976dual, boyd2011distributed}, which solves inverse problems of the form:

 where \( h(\cdot) \) typically represents a data fidelity term and \( r(\cdot) \) serves as a regularization prior.
+Within the PPP formulation, this explicit regularization term is not specified analytically; instead, its proximal operator is replaced by a denoising operator.
 The proximal operator, defined in~\cite[Ch.
 6]{beck2017first}, is interpreted as a maximum a posteriori (MAP) estimator.
 This interpretation allows replacing it with advanced denoisers, including learned networks, while preserving algorithmic structure.
 Although this substitution breaks the strict optimization interpretation, it has been shown to converge under certain conditions~\cite{sreehari2016TCI, Chan2017, ryu2019plugandplay}.

 In CWI, PPP has been adapted to handle the challenges of ill-posedness and data inconsistency.
 A representative framework, PPP-CWI~\cite{Progressive-2025-Zhang}, proceeds in two stages (shown in Fig.~\ref{fig:ppp}): an initial estimate is obtained from low-frequency data, followed by iterative refinement via a PPP-based scheme.
 The objective is: